- Know the current lake conditions.

 Ice coverage on Lake: 5%

-The lake is about one and a half feet below conservation pool at this time.
+The lake is almost two feet below conservation pool at this time.
 Boating hazards are more of a concern when one is unfamiliar with the lake and especially when the lake levels are low.
 One way to make things safer in this situation is to prepare for the unexpected by always wearing your life jacket and have a plan if you were to have a boating problem.

 When boating, have the proper number of life jackets, be aware of changing weather, the possibility of unseen boating hazards and make sure your boat is in good operating condition!
 Earlier this year two people drowned in Kansas while trying to recover dropped items from the water!
 Don't Be A Sinker!
 Wear a life jacket!!
 The Kansas Department of Wildlife & Parks has a zero tolerance policy for lifejacket violations.